How Can I Help You?

 Studio Pilates: Small Apparatus (ball, band, circle)

-Committed to ongoing education (Currently PBT and small ball Pilates)
+Committed to ongoing education

 I believe that with this information and access to practical sessions, young dancers can set themselves up to dance longer and with decreased risk of injury.